bennyhuo/Mixin/README.md

 ## Usage

-The design of this project is very straight forward.
+The design of this project is very straightforward.

 Suppose I have two api classes for User: